hybridgroup/yzma/README.md

 `yzma` lets you use Go for hardware accelerated local inference with [`llama.cpp`](https://github.com/ggml-org/llama.cpp) directly integrated into your applications.

-Run Vision Language Models or Large Language Models on Linux, on macOS, and on Windows, with hardware acceleration such as CUDA.
+Run Vision Language Models or Large Language Models on Linux, on macOS, and on Windows, with hardware acceleration such as CUDA or Metal.
 It uses the [`purego`](https://github.com/ebitengine/purego) and [`ffi`](https://github.com/JupiterRider/ffi) packages so CGo is not needed.
 This means that `yzma` works with the very latest `llama.cpp` releases.

 This example uses the [SmolLM-135M](https://huggingface.co/QuantFactory/SmolLM-135M-GGUF) model: